tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

     |        +--rw client-id?     te-global-id
     |        +--rw topology-id?   te-topology-id
 ~~~~~~~
-{: #fig-hierarchy title="TE tunnel hierarchy YANG subtree"}
+{: #fig-hierarchy title="TE Tunnel hierarchy YANG subtree"}

 hierarchy:

-> A YANG container that holds hierarchy related properties of the TE tunnel (see {{fig-hierarchy}}.
+> A YANG container that holds hierarchy related properties of the TE Tunnel (see {{fig-hierarchy}}.
 A TE LSP
   can be set up in MPLS or Generalized MPLS (GMPLS) networks to be used as
   a TE links to carry traffic in other (client) networks {{RFC6107}}.
 In this
-  case, the model introduces the TE tunnel hierarchical link endpoint parameters
+  case, the model introduces the TE Tunnel hierarchical link endpoint parameters
-  to identify the specific link in the client layer that the underlying TE tunnel is
+  to identify the specific link in the client layer that the underlying TE Tunnel is
   associated with.
 The hierarchy container includes the following:

 >>
-- dependency-tunnels: a hierarchical TE tunnel provisioned or to be
+- dependency-tunnels: a hierarchical TE Tunnel provisioned or to be
   provisioned in an immediately adjacent server layer a given
-  client layer TE tunnel depends on for multi-layer path
+  client layer TE Tunnel depends on for multi-layer path
   computation.
-A dependency TE tunnel is provisioned if and only if
+A dependency TE Tunnel is provisioned if and only if
   it is used (selected by path computation) at least by one client
-  layer TE tunnel.
+  layer TE Tunnel.
 The TE link in the client layer network topology
-  supported by a dependent TE tunnel is dynamically created only
+  supported by a dependent TE Tunnel is dynamically created only
-  when the dependency TE tunnel is actually provisioned.
+  when the dependency TE Tunnel is actually provisioned.

 >>
 - hierarchical-link: A YANG container that holds the identity of a